 German majors, minors, or students with advanced proficiency in German may choose to complete their Senior Individualized Project in the German Studies Department.
-Students who study abroad in Erlangen or Bonn during their Junior year are encouraged to begin developing a SIP topic while in Germany, or even during their sophomore year.
-An idea for a SIP may, for example, develop out of a student’s Integrative Cultural Research Project (ICRP), which students on the long-term programs in Bonn and Erlangen are required to complete.
-The SIP may be an original research paper on an aspect of German literature or culture, a translation, or a report based on an internship completed in Germany.
+Students who study abroad in Erlangen or Lüneburg during their Junior year are encouraged to begin developing a SIP topic while in Germany, or even during their sophomore year.
+An idea for a SIP may, for example, develop out of a student’s Integrative Cultural Research Project (ICRP).
+The SIP may be an original research paper on an aspect of German literature or culture, a translation, or a creative project based on individual research.

 One or both members of the German faculty may serve as advisors for German SIPs.
 Once a student has chosen a SIP topic and advisor, a SIP contract must be filed with the department chair, as well as a SIP registration form with the Registrar’s Office.

 German majors should write their SIP in German.
 Project may be completed in English under special circumstances.
 If you would like to propose an interdisciplinary project written in English, please consult with a faculty member.

 A one-unit SIP (fall or winter term) should be 30-50 pages, depending on the topic and scope of the project.
 The final, revised draft of the SIP is due on the last day of finals week during the fall quarter.

 - due Friday of Week 8 (Junior Spring for FALL; Week 8 of Senior Fall for WINTER)